top of page

 Patient Status and Progress Indicator (PSPI) —— Mobile View

-• Mobile access extends the functionality of PSPl, ensuring critical patient status and progression information is always accessible on personal devices.
+• Mobile access extends PSPl's functionality, ensuring that critical patient status and progression information is always accessible on personal devices.

 • It enables authorized caregivers, even when not physically present at the facility, to track patients' progress.

-• Patients who are not assigned a dedicated bed can still receive full status updates.
+• Patients who are not assigned to a room can still receive full status updates.

 iPhone 13.png